bsnes-emu/bsnes/docs/guides/import.md

-using the "Import ROM Files ..." option in [the Library menu](../interface/higan.md#the-library-menu) (or using icarus directly) but do not have the required firmware files in the correct place, a window will appear saying
+using the "Import ROM Files ..." option in [the Library menu](../interface/higan.md#the-library-menu) (or using icarus directly) but it does not include the correct firmware data, a window will appear saying
 "Import completed, but with 1 errors.
 View log?"
 (or however many games were lacking the correct firmware).
 If you press "Yes",
-a new window will appear listing the games that couldn't be imported, and at least one firmware file that was missing or incorrect, like this:
+a new window will appear listing the games that couldn't be imported, and what problem was detected:

-> [smk.zip] firmware (dsp1b.program.rom) missing or invalid
+> [sbl2.sfc] ROM image is missing DSP1 firmware data

 If you try to import a game
-using the "Load ROM File ..." option in [the Library menu](../interface/higan.md#the-library-menu) but do not have the required firmware files in the correct place, nothing will happen, and higan will just sit there with "No cartridge loaded" in
+using the "Load ROM File ..." option in [the Library menu](../interface/higan.md#the-library-menu) but it does not include the correct firmware data, nothing will happen, and higan will just sit there with "No cartridge loaded" in